D-Luyao-Wang/AMLS_21-22_SN18036523/README.md

 ### 3.Task A. Binary classifier

-The file name `dataset` in `dataforproject` file is training data for Task B.
+The file name `dataset` in `preprocessed` file is training data for Task B.

-The file name `testcnn` in `dataforproject` file is testing data for Task B.
+The file name `testcnn` in `preprocessed` file is testing data for Task B.

 `task2knn.ipynb` use K-Nearest Neighbor (KNN) algorithm to build muti-class classifier